nest-desktop/nest-desktop/docs/user/usage-insite.rst

 .. note::

-  Simulation with Insite needs to run with Insite docker images ``nest-module`` and ``access-node``.
+  Simulation with Insite needs to be run with Insite docker images ``nest-module`` and ``access-node``.
-  Best method is to use Docker Compose that deploys NEST Desktop and Insite.
+  The best method is to use Docker Compose, which also deploys NEST Desktop and Insite.
   For more information, please read the :doc:`deployment guide of Insite </deployer/deploy-insite>`.

 |